I work in modeling and film production and like to share insights into both businesses.

 Daniel Way is from Portland, Oregon, and was born in 1974.
 He won the Thrasher magazine's "Skater of the Year" award twice.

 He thinks outside the box when it comes to skateboarding stunts.
-Watch him skateboard is priceless.
+Watching him skateboard is priceless.
 He is a talent worth watching to understand the sport of skateboarding.

 "Obviously, it's not in my nature to walk away from something, but there's got to be a fine line of what is possible and what's so . . . dangerous that you gotta go, 'OK, that's all that's possible, here."